 It is the last theme week here at RMK leading up to the big day.
-This week I am sharing some quick and easy holiday appetizers.
+This week I am sharing some quick and easy holiday appetizers like this Cranberry-Chili Cheese Spread.
 This way if you are heading to a party and have been asked to bring something, you will have some quick ideas of something to make.
 These will also work well to carry over to New Years also!
 We always just do a bunch of appetizers on New Years.

 To begin the week, I have a delicious cranberry-chili cheese spread.
 It is perfect to serve with crackers or I tried it with Wasa Crispbread.
 Be sure to check out the giveaway I have going with them today.